Closed captioning jobs are one of the many legitimate jobs that you can apply for if you want to work online.

 - Website: National Captioning Institute

 I have written about Rev.com before, particularly in my 100+ transcriptionist jobs and non-phone job posts, but out of all these options, Rev.com may be your best option if you have little or even no experience.
+In some cases, you can get started in as little as a few days.

 To apply, Rev will first want you to apply, followed by taking a small captioning test.
 The entire application process should take less than an hour to complete.